Terminay/leanpass/README.md

 Made with [contrib.rocks](https://contrib.rocks).

 *Want to help out?* I am actively looking for fresh eyes to test features, fix bugs, or improve docs.
 Check out the open [Issues](https://github.com/Terminay/leanpass) or just open a PR.
+> [!NOTE]
+> If your profile picture isn't showing up yet, Contrib.Rocks can take a few days to update due to high traffic.

 ![demo](leanpass.gif)